officiallyslim/kor/README.md

 ## Description
 `Kor` is a Discord bot for [💣BOOM BUILDING CORPORATION 💣](https://discord.com/invite/boombuilding).

-This is bot is specific and only for `💣BOOM BUILDING CORPORATION 💣` server, theres no reason for fork and self host.
+This is bot is specific and only for `💣BOOM BUILDING CORPORATION 💣` server.

 ## Main features
 - **Welcome new members:** Gives a warm welcome to new users